- Self-invested personal pensions (SIPPs) and Individual savings accounts (ISAs) are tax-efficient accounts or ‘wrappers’ for holding your investments

 You can choose a cash Lifetime ISA or an investment Lifetime ISA, which can hold shares, funds, bonds and exchange traded funds.

-Each year, you can pay in up to £4,000, and receive a 25% bonus from the Government.
-Unlike Help to Buy ISAs (a type of Cash ISA no longer available to new savers), the bonus is paid upfront.
+Each year, you can pay in up to £4,000 and receive a 25% Lifetime ISA bonus from the government.
+This bonus is paid upfront.

 With a SIPP, you’re in control of how much you pay into your pension and what you choose to invest in.

-If you pay income tax at 40% or 45%, you can claim more tax relief from HMRC directly, usually via self-assessment.
+If you pay income tax at 40% or 45% or at higher rates of Scottish income tax, you can claim more tax relief from HMRC directly.
 Tax relief is generous, but there are limits that apply.

-The amount you can pay into SIPPs personally and get tax relief is limited to your UK earnings.
+The amount you can pay into SIPPs personally, and get tax relief on, is limited to your UK earnings.
 And you’ll only receive tax relief up to age 75.

 There’s also the pension annual allowance to think about.
-The standard allowance is £60,000 and covers all sources, across all your pensions in a tax year.
+The standard allowance is £60,000 and covers all sources of contribution, across all your pensions in a tax year.
 The pension annual allowance is reduced for those with high incomes (usually above £260,000) down to a minimum of £10,000.

 SIPP or ISA for retirement?